DSiekmeier/booktrack-cli/README.md

-# About booktrack-cli
+# :books: About booktrack-cli

-:books: **booktrack-cli** is a booktracking application for commandline enthusiasts.
+ **booktrack-cli** is a booktracking application for commandline enthusiasts.
 One focus of the development is an extensive availability of reading statistics.

+:construction: This is a relatively new project and there are still some important features missing.
+Feel free to give your feedback!

 # Features

 - Complete functionality is available on the commandline interface
 - Libraries are stored in an open, human readable format (JSON)
-- **booktrack-cli** will always be open source and free-to-use

 # Getting Started